ably/ably-js-nativescript/README.md

 ---

+## Contributing

+Read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines to contribute to Ably.

+---

-## Support, Feedback, and Troubleshooting
+## Support, feedback, and troubleshooting

 For help or technical support, visit the [Ably Support page](https://ably.com/support) or [GitHub Issues](https://github.com/ably/ably-js-nativescript/issues) for community-reported bugs and discussions.